Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### You plan to deploy 20 virtual machines to an Azure environment.
 To ensure that a virtual machine named VM1 cannot connect to the other virtual machines, VM1 must [...].

-- [x] Be deployed to a separate virtual network.
+- [x] be deployed to a separate virtual network.
-- [ ] Run a different operating system than the other virtual machines.
+- [ ] run a different operating system than the other virtual machines.
-- [ ] Be deployed to a separate resource group.
+- [ ] be deployed to a separate resource group.
-- [ ] Have two network interfaces.
+- [ ] have two network interfaces.

 **[⬆ Back to Top](#table-of-contents)**